Dark matter droplets

-The droplets have uniform density, surrounded by vacuum.
-This sets them apart from other types of droplet which balance quantum pressure, scalar field forces and gravity \cite{Chavanis:2011zi,Chavanis:2011zm,Desjacques:2017fmf,Chavanis:2020rdo,Delgado:2022vnt,PhysRevD.109.103518}.
+The quantum droplets have uniform density, surrounded by vacuum.
+This sets them apart from other types of droplet which balance quantum pressure and gravity \cite{Chavanis:2011zi,Chavanis:2011zm,Desjacques:2017fmf,Chavanis:2020rdo,Delgado:2022vnt,PhysRevD.109.103518}.
 They can range in mass from microscopic, to many solar masses.
-A major feature is that droplet formation is driven by scalar field forces, and they can grow exponentially in time, unlike the linear growth typical of gravitational instability.
+A major feature of the quantum droplets is that they can grow exponentially in time \cite{Johnson:2008se}, unlike the linear growth typical of gravitational instability.
 Baryons found inside the droplets would respond to the enhanced density.
-This means they can form structures very early on in the history of the universe and droplets are ideally situated to play a role in explaining how star and black hole formation seems to have started at such large redshifts \cite{Finkelstein_2022,Labb__2023}.
+This means they can form structures very early on in the history of the universe from very small initial perturbations.
+Quantum droplets are ideally situated to play a role in explaining how star and black hole formation seems to have started at such large redshifts \cite{Finkelstein_2022,Labb__2023}.

 Modifications to the dark matter sector at high redshift can also affect predictions of the cosmological parameters based on Cosmic Microwave Background (CMB) data.
 This can be relevant because the value of Hubble's constant $h$ predicted in Lambda Cold Dark Matter ($\Lambda {\rm CDM}$) models \cite{Planck:2018vyg} is currently lower than the Hubble constant measured at low redsfhift \cite{Riess:2016jrr,Riess:2021jrx}.
 There is a long list of models that have been put forward to explain this Hubble tension \cite{DiValentino:2021izs,Schoneberg:2021qvd,Kamionkowski:2022pkx} including some with fuzzy dark matter that have used a ``frozen field" \cite{Smith:2019ihp} or dark matter-dark energy interactions \cite{Uzan:2023dsk}.
 In the new model, Droplet formation at redshift around 10--100 decreases the size of the sound horizon at the surface of last scattering compared to $\Lambda {\rm CDM}$ models.
 This increases the CMB prediction of the Hubble constant.
 After the droplets form, they behave as ordinary $\Lambda {\rm CDM}$.
 On the downside, models which decrease the size of the sound horizon often conflict with other observable parameters \cite{Jedamzik:2020zmd}.
 For this preliminary investigation, the effect on the CMB is primarily a constraint on the model, with moves in the right direction for solving the Hubble tension problem.